EU Pay Transparency Directive: an international approach

 We are awaiting further details of measures to be introduced to align with the Directive.

 Currently, all recruitment processes must be conducted in a non-discriminatory manner.
 There is a general prohibition on unequal treatment when offering a job and handling the filling of a vacancy, employment services and entering and terminating an employment relationship; employers may not therefore discriminate on the basis of certain grounds for discrimination.
-Acting in violation of this legislation is prohibited and may result in unlawful conduct (damage claim).
+Acting in violation of this legislation is prohibited and may result in unlawful conduct (damages claim).

 How are the requirements for transparency for workers being implemented?